Unfair Dismissal Claims (and Unfair Dismissal Compensation)

 How does the Employment Tribunal decide if the dismissal was unfair?

 The Employment Tribunal will consider the following elements, also taking into account the size and nature of the employer themselves:

 - Whether the employer acted reasonably in all the circumstances.

-The employer must show the reason for the dismissal.
-The employee and employer must prove their cases in relation whether a fair procedure was following, taking into account all the circumstances.
+The employer must show the reason for the dismissal, while the employee and employer must prove their cases in relation to whether a fair procedure was followed, taking into account all the circumstances involved.